 It should never be suggested that a woman fall pregnant to treat or cure her endometriosis.
 This should be a personal decision based on her life circumstances, as with anyone else.

 Is endometriosis cancer?

 No. Endometriosis is a benign disease and although it can spread it does not behave like cancer.
 There is some research that shows that women with endometriosis have a slightly higher risk of developing ovarian cancer, but this is still not well established.
-There are also some rare cases where endometriotic ovarian cysts have become cancerous.
+There have also been rare cases where endometriotic ovarian cysts became cancerous.

 Who do I see if I think I have endometriosis?

 Several professionals are able to help.
 Your GP is usually a good first call to help you assess your symptoms and the need for a specialist referral.
 They can also prescribe medical treatment which is sometimes all you need.